elc73527/boon-docs/docs/Intro_to_Clustering.md

 When a single pattern is assigned an cluster ID, this is called an *inference*.
 Besides its cluster ID, a number of other useful analytic outputs are generated.

 ### Cluster ID (ID)
 The Boon Nano assigns a **Cluster ID** to each input vector as they are processed.
 The first vector is always assigned to a new cluster ID of 1.
 The next vector, if it is within the defined percent variation of cluster 1, is also assigned to cluster 1.
 Otherwise it is assigned to a new cluster 2.
 Continuing this way all vectors are assigned cluster IDs in such a way that each vector in each cluster is within the desired percent variation of that cluster's template.
 In some circumstances the cluster ID 0 may be assigned to a pattern.
 This happens, for example, if learning has been turned off or if the maximum cluster count has been reached.
 It should be noted that cluster IDs are assigned serially so having similar cluster IDs (for instance, 17 and 18) says nothing about the similarity of those clusters.
-However, PCA (see [Guide: Nano Status](../Guides/Guide_Nano_Status.md)) can be used to measure relative proximity of clusters to each other.
+However, PCA can be used to measure relative proximity of clusters to each other.

 ### Raw Anomaly Index (RI)
 The Boon Nano assigns to each pattern a **Raw Anomaly Index**, that indicates how many patterns are in its cluster relative to other clusters.
 These integer values range from 0 to 1000 where values close to zero signify patterns that are the most common and happen very frequently.
 Values close to 1000 are very infrequent and are considered more anomalous the closer the values get to 1000.
 Patterns with cluster ID of 0 have a raw anomaly index of 1000.